 - [1] Use apt-cache search to determine the package name for phpMyAdmin.
 Install these packages.
 If you are prompted to enabled support for Apache, choose to enable support for all the options listed. - [2] You'll have to restart Apache to allow it to recognize your installation of phpMyAdmin.
-Restart Apache if you were not already prompted to do so during the installation of phpMyAdmin.

-To use phpMyAdmin, visit
+Restart Apache if you were not already prompted to do so during the installation of phpMyAdmin. - To use phpMyAdmin, visit http://plague.ocf.berkeley.edu:1XX80/phpmyadmin/ where XX is your group number.

-http://tempest.ocf.berkeley.edu:1XX80/phpmyadmin/

-where XX is your group number.

-[3] Login to phpMyAdmin using the login name 'root' and the administrator password you set after the installation of MySQL.
+- [3] Login to phpMyAdmin using the login name 'root' and the administrator password you set after the installation of MySQL.
 Explore the interface.
-What are some things you can do with phpMyAdmin?
+What are some things you can do with phpMyAdmin? - [4] EXTRA: While phpMyAdmin is a useful tool, many times the environment you may be working in doesn't allow or necessitate the use for such a tool.
+How would you use the provided command-line utilities included with MySQL to do steps 1-3?